SAME-Project/same-project/README.md

 ## Getting Started

-Refer to the [SAME Project docs](https://samedocs.azurewebsites.net/getting-started/dev-build/) for building and running this repo.
-They can also be referenced directly from the [SAME-Docs repo](https://github.com/SAME-Project/SAME-Docs/blob/main/content/getting-started/dev-build.md) if the docs site is down.
+Refer to the [SAME Project docs](https://github.com/SAME-Project/same-project/blob/main/docs/docs/getting-started/dev-build.md) for building and running this repo.

 **SUBMODULES** If you are getting this error `E ModuleNotFoundError: No module named 'vendor.conda.conda_env`, it's because you haven't updated your submodules (usually after an initial clone).
 Do this: